oceanprotocol-archive/dev-ocean/doc/architecture.md

 Marketplaces will be running on the client side and will communicate with the following external components:

  - **Smart Contracts**.
 Enables interaction with the Ocean Smart Contracts that provide the Market business logic.
 This integration is implemented using the [Ethereum Javascript API (web3.js)](https://github.com/ethereum/web3.js/).
- - **Provider**.
+ - **Aquarius**.
 Enables access to asset's made accessible to consumers, and facilitates the Metadata management of assets for the publishers.
 This communication happens using HTTP API's.

 The frontend application will subscribe to the EVM transaction log, enabling the receipt of asynchronous messages.
 This will facilitate the triggering of automatic actions when some event(s) is raised (i.e. the request of an asset is triggered automatically when the purchase has been confirmed).

 ![Frontend High-Level Architecture](architecture/img/frontend-hl-arch.png)

-The Squid library showed in the above diagram encapsulates the logic to deal with the Ocean components (Keeper & Provider).
+The Squid library showed in the above diagram encapsulates the logic to deal with the Ocean components (such as Keeper nodes and Aquarius nodes).
 Squid libraries in different languages are part of the Tier 2.

 #### Data science Tools